 Rail 7: PCAFC, Stipend Plus Dedicated Respite for Eligible Veterans

 The Program of Comprehensive Assistance for Family Caregivers (PCAFC) sits at 38 USC §1720G with regulations at 38 CFR Part 71.
-PCAFC delivers two distinct respite mechanics: the stipend (which can be spent on respite at the caregiver's discretion) and dedicated respite (which is at least 30 days/year on top of the stipend).
+PCAFC delivers two distinct respite mechanics: the stipend, which the caregiver may spend on respite at their discretion, and dedicated respite that is separate from the stipend.

 The Stipend